roq-trading/roq-api/README.md

 With version 5, Conda has made an attempt to isolate package dependencies from the host platform.
 This should (in theory) allow packages to be installed on any Linux distro.

-Third-party dependencies (including open sourced solutions) have been packaged by Quinclas when not available from the official anaconda repository.
+Third-party dependencies (including open sourced solutions) have been packaged by Quinclas when not available from the official anaconda repository ([link](https://github.com/AnacondaRecipes)).

 ## Example